fastoch/Networking/Computer_Networking.md

 ### Broadcast domains

-- Defined as all the nodes that can be reached by a broadcast transmission
+- A broadcast domain = all the nodes that can be reached by a broadcast transmission
 - all nodes that can be reached reside in the same network
 - broadcast domains cannot pass routers